--TOKYO DAISHOTEN (G1) -
+-TOKYO DAISHOTEN (G1) - (International race)

-(International race)

-The TOKYO DAISHOTEN (Total Purse: 136 million yen Right Handed, 2,000 meters Dirt/ about 10 furlongs, 3yo & up) to be held at Oi Racecourse was approved as a Grade 1 race by the Japanese Graded Race Committee in 2010.
+The TOKYO DAISHOTEN (Total Purse: 136 million yen Right-Handed, 2,000 meters Dirt/ about 10 furlongs, 3yo & up) to be held at Oi Racecourse was approved as a Grade 1 race by the Japanese Graded Race Committee in 2010.

-"Omega Perfume (JRA)" has won the race, following last year.
+"Omega Perfume (JRA)" has won the championship as it did last year, achieving the unprecedented four consecutive victories.
 JRA's horses were strong and occupied a high rank.
 This race was delivered to overseas two countries (Australia and New Zealand), and accepted bets in separate pool.